LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conclusions

-In the second part of this work we investigated whether observations with LiteBIRD or CMB-S4 (both of which are expected to have a sensitivity around $\sigma_r\sim 10^{-3}$) will be able to impose meaningful constraints on the orders of magnitude of the reheating temperature and the inflaton coupling.
-The main result of this part are presented in Figs.~\ref{fig:triangle_MHI}-\ref{fig:triangle_alphaT} and Figs.~\ref{cp_MHI}-\ref{cp_alphaT}, with the most important quantities summarised in tables \ref{tab:sensitivities_litebird} and \ref{tab:sensitivities_cmbs4}.
+In the second part of this work we investigated whether observations with LiteBIRD or CMB-S4 (both of which are expected to have a sensitivity around $\sigma_r\sim 10^{-3}$) will be able to impose meaningful constraints on the reheating temperature and the inflaton coupling.
+The main results of this part are presented in Figs.~\ref{fig:triangle_MHI}-\ref{fig:triangle_alphaT} and Figs.~\ref{cp_MHI}-\ref{cp_alphaT}, with the most important quantities summarised in tables \ref{tab:sensitivities_litebird} and \ref{tab:sensitivities_cmbs4}.
 They were obtained by performing MCMC forecasts in which $M$ and ${\rm log}_{10}\g$ were treated as free MCMC parameters (along with the other parameters of the cosmological concordance model), as outlined in Sec.~\ref{Sec:ForecastMethod}.
-The main conclusions are: \begin{itemize} \item[4)] Figs.~\ref{fig:triangle_MHI}-\ref{fig:triangle_alphaT} show that both, CMB-S4 and LiteBIRD can measure the orders of magnitudes of $M$ and $\Treh$. \item[5)] In the RGI and MHI type models this will permit to measure the order of magnitude of the inflaton coupling $\g$ independently of parameters other than those in the inflaton potential, as the peak of the posterior falls into the white regions in Figs.~Figs.~\ref{cp_MHI} and \ref{cp_RGI}. \item[6)] CMB-S4 tends to perform better than LiteBIRD in all scenarios we considered.
+We thereby worked under the ideal assumption of negligible foreground contamination of the B-mode polarization spectrum.
+The main conclusions are: \begin{itemize} \item[4)] Figs.~\ref{fig:triangle_MHI}-\ref{fig:triangle_alphaT} show that both CMB-S4 and LiteBIRD can measure the orders of magnitudes of $M$ and $\Treh$ in all models considered here. \item[5)] In the RGI and MHI models this permits to measure the order of magnitude of the inflaton coupling $\g$, as the peak of the posterior falls into the white regions in Figs.~\ref{cp_MHI} and \ref{cp_RGI}.
+In the $\alpha$-T model this is not possible for our fiducial value, which was chosen to be in the $1\sigma$-region of current observations, but it may be possible for parameter values within the $2\sigma$-region, cf.~footnote \ref{PerturbativeTModel}. \item[6)] CMB-S4 tends to perform better in constraining $\Treh$ and $\g$ than LiteBIRD in all scenarios we considered.
 In addition to the moderately higher sensitivity to $r$, this is also related to the considerably better sensitivity to $n_s$.
 However, how large this advantage really is crucially depends on the ability to perform delensing. \item[7)] Since LiteBIRD is significantly more sensitive to $A_s$ while CMB-S4 is significantly more sensitive to $n_s$ and moderately more sensitive to $r$ (assuming successful delensing), combining data from both observations will lead to better constraints on $\g$. \end{itemize} Further improvement would be possible if additional quantities are included (e.g.~the running of $n_s$ or non-Gaussianities), and if non-CMB data is added (e.g.~from galaxy surveys and 21cm observations).
-Quantifying this improvement goes beyond the scope of this work and should be addressed with future studies.
+We estimate in appendix \ref{app:Next-to-leading} that measuring the running of $n_s$ will not change our conclusion qualitatively, but a more detailed study goes beyond the scope of this work and should be addressed with future studies.